-3. What is the Bellman optimality equation?
-For all $s \in S$, $v^(s) = \max{a \in A} \sum{s' \in S} P(s, a, s')(R(s, a) + \gamma v^(s'))$.
-For Sarsa to be guaranteed to converge almost surely to the optimal actionvalue function, we require the normal assumptions (finite states, finite actions, bounded rewards, $\gamma \in [0, 1)$, step sizes decayed appropriately), as well as two additional assumptions.
+For Sarsa to be guaranteed to converge almost surely to the optimal action-value function, we require the normal assumptions (finite states, finite actions, bounded rewards, $\gamma \in [0,1)$, step sizes decayed appropriately), as well as two additional assumptions.
 First, all state action pairs must be visited infinitely often.
 Second, the policy must converge in the limit to a greedy policy (e.g., $\epsilon_t = \frac{1}{t}$).
 These two additional assumptions are sometimes called the GLIE assumption: greedy in the limit with infinite exploration.

-Question 28.
-What happens if actions are chosen greedily with respect to q rather than nearly greedily?
+Question 27.
+What happens if actions are chosen greedily with respect to

-Answer 28.
+Answer 27.
 The agent can get stuck assuming that some actions are worse than the one it is currently taking.
 It will not retry these other actions, and so it cannot learn that these other actions are actually better.

-Question 29.
+Question 28.
 What happens if the q estimate is initialized optimistically (too large)?
 What if it is optimized pessimistically?
 What if $\epsilon = 0$ in these two cases?

-Answer 29.
+Answer 28.
 Optimistic initialization results in exploration.
 The agent tries one action and finds that it is worse than expected.
 The next time it visits the same state, it will try a different action.
 The estimates of action values slowly (assuming a small step size) come down to their correct values.
 Often Sarsa using $\epsilon = 0$ can work quite well when the value function is initialized optimistically.
-The opposite happens when the value function is pessimistic-the agent fixates on the first action it chose and explores little.
-In general, you are encouraged to use optimistic initialization of the value function.
-However, do not go overboard-you should try to keep your initialization close to the magnitude you expect of the true value function (do not initialization close to the magnitude you expect of the true value function (do initialization close to the magnitude you expect of the true value function (do not initialization close to the magnitude you expect of the true value function (do not initialization close to the magnitude you expect of the true value function (do
+The opposite happens when the value function is little.
+In general, you are encouraged to use optimistic initialization of the value function, do not go overboard-you should try to keep your value function close to the magnitude you expect of the true value function (do not initialize the q-function to 10,000 for all s and a for the 687-Gridworld.